typegoose/typegoose/github-page/_docs/functions/addModelToTypegoose.md

   - /docs/functions/addmodeltotypegoose
 ---

-`addModelToTypegoose(model: mongoose.model<any>, class)` is used to get a model with typescript type infomation & to have `getClassForDocument` working this functions is mainly used after `buildSchema` to add a modified model to typegoose and still get type infomation from the typegoose class
+`addModelToTypegoose(model: mongoose.model<any>, class)` is used to get a model with TypeScript type information & to have `getClassForDocument` working this functions is mainly used after `buildSchema` to add a modified model to typegoose and still get type information from the typegoose class

 ## Example